Jane Leibel

 864-2418

 Soprano Jane Leibel has earned praise for her “crystalline, strong soprano” (Opera Canada) “vibrant, sweet, fresh singing” (The Globe and Mail) and for her acting abilities: “It remained for Jane Leibel, as Diana, the outraged goddess, to steal the show with her finely tuned comic sense.”
 (Opera Quarterly) Music critic of The New Yorker, Andrew Porter; “Jane Leibel, was the most polished singer”.
-She holds a DMA from the University of Michigan in Voice Performance, a master’s degree from the University of North Texas State, an opera diploma from the University of Toronto, and a Bachelor of Music from the University of Regina.
-As winner of the Eckhardt-Gramatté National Competition for the performance of twentieth-century music, Leibel performed a solo recital tour of Canada.
-Twice she has been a prizewinner in the Friedrich Schorr and semi-finalist in the Belvedere International Competition in Vienna, Austria.
+As winner of the Eckhardt-Gramatté Canadian National Competition for the performance of twentieth-century music, she performed a solo recital tour of Canada.
+Twice she has been a prizewinner in the Friedrich Schorr Competition and semi-finalist in the Belvedere International Competition in Vienna, Austria.
 She has performed operatic and concert roles with the Vancouver Opera, the Vancouver Symphony, Opera Pacific, the Regina Symphony, the Manitoba Opera, Opera Atelier, Opera in Concert, and The Vancouver Opera and Toledo Opera Young Artists Programs.

-Collaborations have included work with award-winning theatre director Jillian Keiley; Robert Chafe; playwright; artist and poet Christopher Pratt and composers such as, Andrew Staniland; Jack Behrens; John Greer; and Clifford Crawley in the premiers and recordings of solo and chamber works for voice.
+Collaborations have included work with award-winning theatre director Jillian Keiley; Robert Chafe; playwright; artist and poet Christopher Pratt and composers Clark Ross; Andrew Staniland; Jack Behrens; John Greer; and Clifford Crawley in the premiers and recordings of solo and chamber works for voice.
 Jane is committed to the commissioning, performance, and recording of new Canadian repertoire.
 She performed in the Magnetic North National Theatre Festival’s premiere production of Nightingale, a work she commissioned Jillian Keiley and Robert Chafe to write on the career of nineteenth-century opera singer Georgina Stirling.
-Her debut CD Songs and Sonnets was released in December 2005 and features the complete Schönberg Cabaret Songs, Rachmaninov’s Songs of Op.
+Her debut CD Songs and Sonnets was features the complete Schönberg Cabaret Songs, Rachmaninov’s Songs of Op.
 38 and Canadian composer, Clifford Crawley’s Grey Island.
-Her 2012 Centaur Records label release is entitled: Songs of the Bubble Ring: The Music of John Greer and Clifford Crawley (with the composer, John Greer, as pianist) and was prepared with both these Canadian composers.
+Her Centaur Records label: Songs of the Bubble Ring: The Music of John Greer and Clifford Crawley (with the composer, John Greer, as pianist) and was prepared with both these Canadian composers.
 She has been featured in radio broadcasts in both the US and Canada, including nationally on CBC Two New Hours and locally on CBC MusiCraft.

 Jane is a frequent recitalist in solo and chamber music repertoire.
 International performances include recitals with pianist Maureen Volk in Paris and at Bargemusic, New York, NY.
-In June 2015 she performed recitals with MUN colleagues Christine Carter, clarinet; and Maureen Volk, piano at the Bösendorfer-Saal im Mozarthaus Vienna, Austria and at the Palffy Palace in Prague, Czech Republic.
+She has performed recitals with MUN colleagues Christine Carter, clarinet; and Maureen Volk, piano at the Bösendorfer-Saal im Mozarthaus Vienna, Austria and at the Palffy Palace in Prague, Czech Republic.

-She is Professor of Voice and one of the founding members of the MUN Song Academy, a week-long summer intensive program for high school age singers; Past District Governor and President of the Canadian Atlantic Region of the National Association of Teachers of Singing; and serves on the Executive Board of The Canadian University Music Society (MusCan) and The Steering Committee for the Singing Network.
+She is Professor of Voice and one of the founding members of the MUN Song Academy, an intensive program for high school age singers; Past District Governor and President of the Canadian Atlantic Region of the National Association of Teachers of Singing; and has served on the Executive Board of The Canadian University Music Society (MusCan) and The Steering Committee for the Singing Network.
 Jane teaches studio voice and voice pedagogy.
+Her research interests encompass Contemporary and Under-Represented Canadian Composers and Habit Pattern Development/Deliberate Practice Strategies.